Alex B. Stephenson: State Treasurer

-In the general election, Stephenson was opposed by former Lieutenant Governor Paul Cannon, the Democratic nominee.
+In the general election, Stephenson was opposed by former Lieutenant Governor Paul C. Cannon, the Democratic nominee.
 At the beginning of the campaign, Stephenson staked out a significant lead against Cannon, with an August 1968 poll showing him up over Cannon, 63-32%, and every other statewide Republican candidate leading.
 By October, however, the race had tightened considerably; the same poll showed other statewide Democrats leading their races and Stephenson's lead had been cut down to just 51-44%.
 Both candidates were widely known, with the Kalispell Daily Inter Lake criticizing Cannon as "too familiar" in the political arena given his long history of quixotic campaigns.
 Ultimately, Stephenson defeated Cannon by a slim margin, receiving 53% of the vote to Cannon's 47%, as Republican Richard Nixon won the state by a wide margin in the presidential election and as Democrat Forrest H. Anderson won the gubernatorial election by a wider margin.